What do our programmes prepare you for? Here are some of the more common roles and vocations our graduates end up in.

 Our variety of modules helps to equip students who wish to grow their evangelism skills in street pastoring and the public square, communities, universities, churches and youth groups.

 “I gave talks on suffering and the evidence for the historical Jesus, and addressed questions such as, ‘How can Jesus be the only way to God?’”

 Children’s workers have directional and pastoral oversight of children’s ministry within a local church.
 They’re driven by an eagerness to share God’s love with children and their families.

-“The Christian Spirituality module has been so helpful for when I have travelled to the Middle East and North Africa to meet with believers and partners.”
+“Studying at Moorlands equipped me to travel to the Middle East and North Africa to meet with believers and partners.”